-''' flaregti(obs_archive: daxa.archive.base.Archive, pimin: astropy.units.quantity.Quantity. \rightarrow = <Quantity 200. eV>, pimax: astropy.units.quantity.Quantity = <Quantity 10000. eV>, --mask_pimin: astropy.units.quantity.Quantity = <Quantity 200. eV>, mask_pimax: astropy. →units.quantity.Quantity = <Quantity 10000. eV>, binsize: int = 1200, detml: →Union[float, int] = 10, timebin: astropy.units.quantity.Quantity = <Quantity 20. s>, →source_size: astropy.units.quantity.Quantity = <Quantity 25. arcsec>, source_like: →Union[float, int] = 10, threshold: astropy.units.quantity.Quantity = <Quantity -1. ct / \rightarrow (deg2 s)>, max_threshold: astropy.units.quantity.Quantity = <Quantity -1. ct / (deg2 \rightarrows)>, mask_iter: int = 3, num_cores: int = 115, disable_progress: bool = False, timeout: → astropy.units.quantity.Quantity = None) The DAXA wrapper for the eROSITA eSASS task flaregti, which attempts to identify \rightarrow good time intervals with minimal flaring.
+''' flaregti(obs_archive: daxa.archive.base.Archive, pimin: astropy.units.quantity.Quantity →= <Quantity 200. eV>, pimax: astropy.units.quantity.Quantity = <Quantity 10000. eV>, mask_pimin: astropy.units.quantity.Quantity = <Quantity 200. eV>, mask_pimax: astropy. →units.quantity.Quantity = <Quantity 10000. eV>, binsize: int = 1200, detml: →source_size: astropy.units.quantity.Quantity = <Quantity 25. arcsec>, source_like: →Union[float, int] = 10, threshold: astropy.units.quantity.Quantity = <Quantity -1. ct / → (deg2 s)>, max_threshold: astropy.units.quantity.Quantity = <Quantity -1. ct / (deg2 unit) →s)>, mask_iter: int = 3, num_cores: int = 115, disable_progress: bool = False, timeout: → astropy.units.quantity.Quantity = None) The DAXA wrapper for the eROSITA eSASS task flaregti, which attempts to identify. →good time intervals with minimal flaring.
 This has been tested up to flaregti v1.20.
-This function does not generate final event lists, but instead is used to create →good-time-interval files which are then applied to the creation of final event lists, along with other user- \rightarrow specified filters, in the 'cleaned evt lists' function. :param Archive obs_archive: An Archive instance containing eROSITA mission instances \rightarrow with observations for which flaregti should be run.
-This function will fail if no eROSITA missions are \rightarrow present in the archive. :param float pimin: Lower PI bound of energy range for lightcurve creation. :param float pimax: Upper PI bound of energy range for lightcurve creation. :param float mask_pimin: Lower PI bound of energy range for finding sources to mask. :param float mask_pimax: Upper PI bound of energy range for finding sources to mask. :param int binsize: Bin size of mask image (unit: sky pixels). :param int detml: Likelihood threshold for mask creation. :param int timebin: Bin size for lightcurve (unit: seconds). :param int source_size: Diameter of source extracton area for dynamic threshold → calculation (unit: arcsec); this is the most important parameter if optimizing for extended sources. :param int source_like: Source likelihood for automatic threshold calculation. :param float threshold: Flare threshold; dynamic if negative (unit: counts/deg^2/ \rightarrow sec). :param float max_threshold: Maximum threshold rate, if positive (unit: counts/deg^2/ \rightarrow sec), if set this forces the threshold to be this rate or less. :param int mask_iter: Number of repetitions of source masking and GTI creation. :param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation. \rightarrow progress bar. (continues on next page) '''
+This function does not generate final event lists, but instead is used to create. →good-time-interval files which are then applied to the creation of final event lists, along with other user- ⇒specified filters, in the 'cleaned evt lists' function. :param Archive obs_archive: An Archive instance containing eROSITA mission instances →with observations for which flaregti should be run.
+This function will fail if no eROSITA missions are. ⇒present in the archive. :param float pimin: Lower PI bound of energy range for lightcurve creation. :param float pimax: Upper PI bound of energy range for lightcurve creation. :param float mask_pimin: Lower PI bound of energy range for finding sources to mask. :param float mask_pimax: Upper PI bound of energy range for finding sources to mask. :param int binsize: Bin size of mask image (unit: sky pixels). :param int detml: Likelihood threshold for mask creation. :param int timebin: Bin size for lightcurve (unit: seconds). :param int source_size: Diameter of source extracton area for dynamic threshold. →calculation (unit: arcsec); this is the most important parameter if optimizing for extended sources. :param int source_like: Source likelihood for automatic threshold calculation. :param float threshold: Flare threshold; dynamic if negative (unit: counts/deg^2/ :param float max_threshold: Maximum threshold rate, if positive (unit: counts/deg^2/ ⇒sec), if set this forces the threshold to be this rate or less. :param int mask_iter: Number of repetitions of source masking and GTI creation. :param int num_cores: The number of cores to use, default is set to 90% of available. :param bool disable_progress: Setting this to true will turn off the SAS generation. →progress bar. '''

+'''

-:param Quantity timeout: The amount of time each individual process is allowed to $\rightarrow$ run for, the default is None.
-Please note that this is not a timeout for the entire flaregti process, but a →timeout for individual ObsID-Inst-subexposure processes. :return: Information required by the eSASS decorator that will run commands.
-Top ightarrowlevel keys of any dictionaries are internal DAXA mission names, next level keys are ObsIDs.
-The return is a tuple $\hookrightarrow$ containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary. ⊶of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the $\Box$ $\hookrightarrow$ number of cores allowed, and f) whether the progress bar should be hidden or not. :rtype: Tuple[dict, dict, dict, str, int, bool, Quantity]
+:param Quantity timeout: The amount of time each individual process is allowed to

+¬run for, the default is None.

+Please note that this is not a timeout for the entire flaregti process, but a ¬timeout for individual internal DAXA mission names, next level keys are ObsIDs.
+The return is a tuple ¬containing a) a dictionary of bash commands, b) a dictionary of final output paths to check, c) a dictionary ¬of extra info (in this case obs and analysis dates), d) a generation message for the progress bar, e) the ¬number of cores allowed, and f) whether the progress bar should be hidden or not.